Close Icon

 tarot cards with crystal, candles and magic objects

-It’s no secret that spookiness, mythology, and magic take centre stage during Halloween!
+It’s no secret that spookiness, mythology, and magic take centre stage during Halloween and our next Halloween fact explore this!

 In medieval England, many believed that Halloween was a time when spirits of the dead would cross over into the other world.
 However, well into the 19th century, people believed that Halloween was when the spirits of the dead roamed the earth!
 As a result, people dress up as the living dead and fake gravestones adorn the porches of many houses.